-May later retained fond memories of his first years in Africa as 'Architect-Farmer,' writing in terms that suggested the traditional, rooted, völkisch inheritance he had tried to instill in all Germans through his garden colonies: "For the first time I was able not only to design a small region on paper, but could organically shape everything down to the smallest detail: an achievement that was physically demanding, but satisfied me immensely."
-The total landscape that May created on his Arusha farm was closely related to the 'self-help' settlements and the 'inner-colonization' projects that he had built in Silesia and that had been discussed widely as a method of reviving Germany after the devastation of World War I.7 Although not as vast as his European planning projects, he suggested a parallel to his earlier work when he wrote proudly that he had created 'my own third Reich,' an alternative to the ominous conditions in Germany.
-This desire for control and the ability to shape an entire environment, including its native inhabitants, lies at the center of both the colonial project and May's ambitions for modern planning.
+May later retained fond memories of his first years in Africa as "Architect-Farmer", writing in terms that suggested the traditional, rooted, völkisch inheritance he had tried to instil in all Germans through his garden colonies: "For the first time I was able not only to design a small region on paper, but could organically shape everything down to the smallest detail: an achievement that was physically demanding, but satisfied me immensely".
+The total landscape that May created on his Arusha farm was closely related to the "self-help" settlements and the "inner-colonization" projects that he had built in Silesia and that had been discussed widely as a method of reviving Germany after the devastation of the First World War.
+Although not as vast as his European planning projects, he suggested a parallel to his earlier work when he wrote proudly that he had created "my own third Reich", an alternative to the ominous conditions in Germany.
+This desire for control and the ability to shape an entire environment, including its native inhabitants, lies at the centre of both the colonial project and May's ambitions for modern planning.

-After three years of farming, once again restless, and ever in search of the 'grand cause,' May sold his estate, moved to Nairobi-the capital of colonial British East Africa-and opened a small architectural practice.
-Except for a two-year internment as an 'enemy alien' in South Africa during World War II, May was active as an architect and planner with various British partners all over East Africa for the next 16 years-simultaneously the longest, and least studied, phase of his career.
-Before the war, he designed several large commercial buildings and factories in Nairobi and Kampala, an English boys school in
+After three years of farming, once again restless, and ever in search of the "grand cause", May sold his estate, moved to Nairobi - the capital of colonial British East Africa - and opened a small architectural practice.
+Except for a two-year internment as an "enemy alien" in South Africa during the Second World War, May was active as an architect and planner with various British partners all over East Africa for the next 16 years - simultaneously the longest, and least studied, phase of his career.
+Before the war, he designed several large commercial buildings and factories in Nairobi and Kampala, an English boys' school in Arusha, and several large residences for colonists in Kenya, Tanganyika and Uganda.
+During the war, shortages of materials encouraged him to experiment with several low-tech, self-help technologies such as rammed earth, adobe and hand-formed terra-cotta and concrete panels.
+Beginning with the cessation of hostilities in Africa at the end of 1944, May was commissioned by both European with such books as Neue deutsche Baukunst, ed.
+Albert Speer (Berlin: Volk und Reich Verlag, 1940).